VAR-META-Tech/Unreal-Sui-SDK/README.md

 ### Examples ###

-The SDK comes with several examples that show how to leverage the SDK to its full potential.
+The SDK comes with several examples that show how to leverage the Rust2C-Sui-SDK to its full potential.
 The examples include Wallet Creation and Management, Token Transfers,  NFT Minting, Account Funding, and Multi-signature.

 ### License ###